-3.315.
+3.309297.
 The regulatory body should have the authority to impose or to recommend penalties, for example, fines on the authorized party, whether a corporate body or an individual, or to institute prosecution through the legal process, depending on the legal system and the authorization practices of the State.
 The use of penalties is usually reserved for serious violations, for repeated violations of a less serious nature, or for wilful non-compliance.
-Experience in some States suggests that imposing penalties on the authorized party rather than on individual workers is preferable and is more likely to lead to improved safety performance.
+Experience in some States suggests that imposing penalties on the authorized party rather than on individual workers is considered preferable and as it is more likely to lead to improved safety performance.